Conditions for the Converse of the Cauchy-Riemann Equations to Hold

 Explanation

-Analysis always has the problem of being too wordy and unappealing to read.
-In short, for the inverse of Cauchy-Riemann equations to hold, the partial derivatives need to be continuous.
-Naturally, most functions we deal with meet this condition easily.
+The problem with analysis is that statements are always this long-winded, making them unpleasant to read.
+To summarize briefly, for the converse of the Cauchy-Riemann equations to hold, the partial derivatives must be continuous.
+Naturally, most of the functions we deal with easily satisfy this condition.

 Proof